awwx/meteor-appcache/README.md

 TODO
 ----

+- [ ] Check how the app cache interacts with the accounts system.
+(For example, do we need to not cache particular URLs used for logging in, etc.?
+And if so, how should a package declare its requirements?)

 - [ ] We'll need a version of gzippo that supports a cache control header with max-age set to zero (https://github.com/tomgco/gzippo/pull/49).
 (What happens with the app cache is that browsers actually pay attention to the cache control headers,